arjun-1/BEASTvntr/README.md

 ```

 ## Background
-To infer phylogeny, BEASTvntr uses two implementations of a model explained in a [paper](http://www.genetics.org/content/168/1/383.long) by Sainudiin.
-The first implementation is called *Sainudiin* and can model a mutational bias, mutation rate proportionality, and any multi-step mutations.
-The second implementation called *Sainudiin Frequencies Computed*, is the same as *Sainudiin*, except that the frequencies of the states in the root node are given by the stationary distribution, which is calculated from the other model parameters.
+To infer phylogeny, BEASTvntr uses a model described in a [paper](http://www.genetics.org/content/168/1/383.long) by Sainudiin.
+Of this model, several implementations are available.

+The standard implementation is called *Sainudiin Vanilla* and can model a mutational bias, mutation rate proportionality, and any multi-step mutations. *Sainudiin Computed Frequencies Vanilla* is a variant on the above model, where the frequencies of the states in the root node are given by the stationary distribution, which is calculated from the other model parameters.

-These implementations use a modified for expression for the mutational bias beta however, which is described in a [paper](http://www.genetics.org/content/188/1/151.long) by Wu.
+All these implementations use a modified for expression for the mutational bias `beta`, which is described in a [paper](http://www.genetics.org/content/188/1/151.long) by Wu.
 In this expression, the bias `beta` for expansion given a mutation event, depends on the parameters `b0, b1`.
-However, BEASTvntr uses a transformation of these parameters:
+The implementations *Sainudiin* and *Sainudiin Computed Frequencies* are an adaptation of the standard *Vanilla* models, which use a transformation of these parameters, given by:
 ```
 b0 =  biasMagnitude / sqrt(1 + 1 / (focalPoint - minimum repeat)^2)
 b1 = -biasMagnitude / sqrt(1 + (focalPoint - minimum repeat)^2)